LoansBot/loansbot/README.md

 - `PGPASSWORD`: Password to login with for the database
 - `SUBREDDITS`: The subreddits that the loansbot listens to, separated by commas
+- `MEMCACHED_HOST`: The hostname for the memcached service
+- `MEMCACHED_PORT`: The port for the memcached service

 ## Repayments